Aemilian of Cogolla: Veneration

 Braulio also recorded miracles that occurred after death of Aemilian, but the fame of the San Millán de la Cogolla monastery dedicated in his memory (and which held his tomb) eclipsed that of its founder.
 San Millán de Suso monastery is known for its Mozarabic architecture, and its growing popularity during the heyday of the pilgrimage rout led to its expansion in the eleventh century with San Millán de Yuso (the communities however having separate abbots until the 12th century).

 The longstanding monastic community (Benedictine by the mid-medieval era) is credited with one of the oldest books written in the Spanish language, the Vida de San Millán de la Cogolla (biography by Gonzalo de Berceo).
 St. Dominic of Silos (the miracleworker for whom Saint Dominic was named) also received his education and began his religious career at San Millan monastery.

 He is a patron saint of La Rioja; the longer name of San Millán de la Cogolla refers to the monastic cowl.
 Because of the monastery's role on the traditional pilgrimage route, representations of Aemilian can be mixed with that of Saint James the Moor-slayer, such as a Benedictine on horseback with a banner and sword.

+Cloisters' plaque

+The Cloisters' plaque was part of the reliquary shrine (its roof) that housed the relics of Saint Aemilian.
+It was made to transport the saint's relics from the monastery at Suso to the church of San Millán de la Cogolla.
+Top panel depicts the saint receiving a blessing from the hand of God.
+The bottom panel depicts the saint herding his sheep, blowing a horn, a 3-stringed lute (possibly a cythara or pandura) at hand.